We are working to improve safety and reduce morning peak congestion at the intersection of Cryers Road with Trugood Drive, Highbrook Park.

 These changes will:

-- Alleviate the morning peak congestion from Trugood Dr
+- alleviate the morning peak congestion from Trugood Drive

-- Make it more manageable and safer to exit onto Cryers Road from Trugood Dr
+- make it more manageable and safer to exit onto Cryers Road from Trugood Drive

-- Reduce the crash risk of vehicles from Trugood Dr
+- reduce the crash risk of vehicles from Trugood Drive

 More about the proposals